puma314/design-docs/protocol/additional-fee-scalars.md

 These 2 new config values can be added to the [`L1 attributes`](https://github.com/ethereum-optimism/specs/blob/main/specs/protocol/ecotone/l1-attributes.md) transaction, with a very small diff to the proof.

 We expose a new function in the `SystemConfig` contract for updating the `operatorFeeScalar` and `operatorFeeConstant`.
 This function is only callable by the `OperatorFeeManager`, a new role responsible for tuning the operator fee scalars.
-The `OperatorFeeManager` is adminstrated by the chain governor.
+The `OperatorFeeManager` is administrated by the chain governor.

 ```solidity